Hydrothermal/better-pastebin/README.md

 Refer to http://pastebin.com/api# 5 for the full list of syntax highlighting options.

 ### License
-All code in this repository is licensed under GPL v3.
+All code in this repository is licensed under the MIT license.
 See `LICENSE` for more information.